theforeman/foreman_discovery/README.md

 # Usage

 Boot a machine using the new PXE config above.
 It should register with Foreman.
-The new Host should show up in `More->Discovered Hosts`.
+The new Host should show up in `More->Provisioning->Discovered Hosts`.
 Then select a Discovered Host and choose Provision.
 You'll be taken to the normal Edit page for a Host, with the discovered data filled in where possible.
 Fill in the details as normal.